 If you use manual methods to locate the galaxy, it will appear as a fuzzy blob in a raw image from your camera.
 Don’t expect much until you stack and stretch it.

-For removing light pollution and gradients I recommend Gradient Xterminator, Astr Flat Pro and others also exist but these are the ones I know really work and will improve your images.
+For removing light pollution and gradients, I recommend Gradient Xterminator, Astr Flat Pro, and others that also exist, but these are the ones I know really work and will improve your images.

 How do I process and edit my galaxy images to bring out the best details?